Default argument: Default arguments in C++

 will by default print "hello world!" to the standard output std::cout (typically the screen).
 On the other hand, any object of type std::ostream can now be passed to the same function and the function will print to the given stream instead of to the standard output.
+The example below sets the std::ostream& to std::cerr, and thus prints the output the standard error stream.